Stories

 Engineering the Information Age

 More than one kind of revolution was under way in the ’60s and ’70s at UC Berkeley that played a pivotal role in the computer age and the development of nearby Silicon Valley.
-In 1960, Professor Donald O. Pederson (pictured at right) ushered in a new era with the first university based integrated circuits lab.
+In 1960, Professor Donald O. Pederson ushered in a new era with the first university based integrated circuits lab.
 Striking gold, researchers created the legendary SPICE tool used in the design of nearly every integrated circuit over the next 25 years.

 Read more